TizianoBevilacqua/PhD/Tracker_Training.md

 ```
 ## Run the Mini-Timing-Scan

-To run an analysis with the scripts in this directory, input NTuples containing flat trees produced with [CMSTrackerDPG/SiPixelTools-PixelHistoMaker](https://github.com/CMSTrackerDPG/SiPixelTools-PhaseIPixelNtuplizer) have to be provided.
-For the sake of time this step has already been performed, and the files can be accessed [here]()
+To run an analysis with the scripts in this directory, input NTuples containing flat trees produced with [CMSTrackerDPG/SiPixelTools-Phase1PixelNtuplizer](https://github.com/CMSTrackerDPG/SiPixelTools-Phase1PixelNtuplizer) have to be provided.
+For the sake of time this step has already been performed, and the files can be accessed via `xrdroot` (see next steps).

 Now let's have a look to the structure of the code we will be using, opening a few random files in this directory you will notice on the spot that these are not crystal clear and that additions have built up in layers over time.
 Here are listed a few interesting places that are worhty of being pointed out to understand how this analysis is performed.

-### PhaseIScanHistoMaker.cc
+### Phase1ScanHistoMaker.cc

 The first ~90 lines of this file are used to configure the scan:
 * define which version of the included files has to be used \rightarrow [lines](https://github.com/TizianoBevilacqua/SiPixelTools-PixelHistoMaker/blob/e5e248869e8f79b564c7a64482187cded278434c/Phase1ScanHistoMaker.cc#L40) 40-71,